 I used the Pennine View campsite at Kirkby Stephen, well-known as a key stopping-off point on the Coast-to-Coast walk.
 In Appleby, I stayed at the Midland Hotel, right next to the station – they were very accommodating, given that I’d made my booking for 10 June, not 10 May.

-Backside bothy is run by the local estate, not the MBA – there’s only a narrow shelf to sleep on, other than the floor, but that’s enough.
+Backside bothy is run by the local estate, not the Mountain Bothies Association – there’s only a narrow shelf to sleep on, other than the floor, but that’s enough.
 Haggs Bank bunkhouse by contrast is centrally-heated, leather-upholstered luxury!
 There’s a campsite too, but all that warmth for an extra tenner is worth it.
-(NB – the sign is on the south side of the road, all facilities are to the north; it took me ages to realise.)
+(NB – the sign was on the south side of the road, all facilities are to the north; it took me ages to realise.)

 Although I’ve described my Northern Pennines traverse as a single walk, I had walked in to Artengill from Grassington a couple of days before, and from Nentsberry I would continue walking all the way to the Scottish border.
 The break came at Appleby, thanks to the Settle & Carlisle railway.
 In May, I travelled home, south; in October, I came in from the north, having been at the MBA AGM in Newtonmore the day before.